• Skip to primary navigation

 • It’s best to hand-wash your blender/food processor/any bowls you use to make this, because the green sauce is pretty stubborn.
 Even after a thorough trip through the dishwasher, you’ll find flecks of spinach on all your other plates.

-• Adapted from The Moosewood Cookbook.
+• Recipe adapted from The Moosewood Cookbook.

 YOUR NOTES